LewisResearchGroup/QC_metabolomics/README.md

 # QC_metabolomics

-this project is to create a local application to perform real-time quality control of metabolomics
+Scalir is a tool designed to help researchers to standardize metabolomics data by using standard samples.
+The tool can be used online or in a local pc if the requirements are installed.